Effective date: January 1, 2026

 Honest Participation: All Participants are required to be honest and forthright throughout the process.
 False statements are statements that a Participant knows to be untrue and include statements that intentionally omit a material fact.

-By signing the form, the Party and the Advisor agree to abide by the University’s expectations for Advisors including that the Advisor will participate in any required informational meeting and/or training.
-Unless specifically stated otherwise, a person designated as a Party’s Advisor is also that Party’s Support Person for purposes of the Code.
+By signing the Advisor Designation form, the Party and the Advisor agree to abide by the University’s expectations for Advisors including that the Advisor will participate in any required informational meeting and/or training and adhere to the University’s privacy policies and expectations.
+Unless specifically stated otherwise, a person designated as a Party’s Advisor is also that Party’s support person for purposes of the Code.
 Each Party may only have one person at a time who is designated as their Advisor.
 Parties may designate a new Advisor by submitting a new designation form.

 Section II: Initiating Student Conduct Allegations